rossana87/Project_4/README.md

 ```

 * The Cali model consisted of the name of the class, studio, time of the class, date of the class and duration of the class.
-* Instructor was a foreign key field on this model that establishes a many to one relationship with the Instructor model app.
+* Instructor was a foreign key field on this model that established a many to one relationship with the Instructor model app.
 It also specifies the related name as cali.
 This field allows each class to have one instructor associated with it and if an instructor is deleted, all related classes will also be deleted due to `on_delete=models.CASCADE`.
-* I created this owner field as well, which has a many to one relationship with the model User.
-To find out if the user `is_staff`, but I decided not to use it during my project.
+* I created this owner field as well, which has a many to one relationship with the model User, to find out if the user `is_staff`, however I decided not to use it during my project.

 2. Instructor Class Model